Here are descriptions of some parameters that can be analyzed in the Statistics view.

 Minutes in Zone1 x coeff.
 1 = Load3

 Minutes in Zone0 x coeff.
 0,25 = Load0

 Even if you are using custom training zones, the load is still calculated using the 3 default zones.

 Acute load, chronic load and training stress

-Acute load is the average training load of the last 7 days.
-Chronic load is the average training load of the last 28 days.
+The acute load is the average training load of the last 7 days.
+The chronic load is the average training load of the last 28 days.
 Training stress is acute load divided by chronic load and shows how fast your load is growing.
 It is a good way to understand if your load is increasing too fast which might lead to overtraining and injuries.

 Fatigue, muscle pain, stress, sleep problems, work/school load

 These are daily metrics that the athletes can fill on a scale of 1-5 (1=very good, 5=very bad).
 Athletes can mark the values when logging in to their diaries.
 Coaches can also fill them when accessing the athletes' diaries.